MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity.md

 * HVCI also ensures that your other trusted processes, like Credential Guard, have got a valid certificate.
 * Modern device drivers must also have an EV (Extended Validation) certificate and should support HVCI.

-## How to turn on HVCI in Windows 10
+## How to turn on HVCI in Windows 10 and Windows 11

-To enable HVCI on Windows 10 devices with supporting hardware throughout an enterprise, use any of these options:
+To enable HVCI on Windows 10 and Windows 11 devices with supporting hardware throughout an enterprise, use any of these options:
 - [Windows Security app](#windows-security-app)
 - [Microsoft Intune (or another MDM provider)](#enable-hvci-using-intune)
 - [Group Policy](#enable-hvci-using-group-policy)